Sure Dividend

 PermRock Royalty Trust has had a number of challenges in the past few years, including the weak oil price environment and the coronavirus pandemic, which suppressed global oil demand.
 The trust offers an exceptionally high dividend yield and operates in the most prolific oil-producing area in the U.S., with promising growth prospects.

-As we do not expect another downturn in the energy sector in the near-term, we believe that the trust will offer a consistently high dividend yield.
+As we do not expect another downturn in the energy sector in the near term, we believe the trust will offer a consistently high dividend yield.
 Nevertheless, due to the non-diversified business model of the trust and its dramatic reliance on the price of oil, investors should not allocate a great portion of their portfolio to this stock.

 In addition, investors should be aware of the risks associated with investing in such a pure upstream player with commodity prices at 13-year highs.
 Whenever the next down cycle of the energy market shows up, PermRock will have excessive downside risk.